parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 Peter Regis again stalked the student in her dorm.
 The student had to wait for him to leave before she could safely start her school day.
 The student again went to Steve Hahn urging him that something be done, and again, he essentially said, “Nothing will be done”.

 In 1997, the student realized that, with her younger friend also now graduated, kids were going to come in every year and not know there was a child molester on campus.
-So, she went all the way back to the headmaster’s office that spring to talk about what could be done.
+So, she went all the way back to the headmaster’s office in Massachusetts that spring to talk about what could be done.
 Steve Hahn still essentially said, “Nothing”.

 The student wrote letters from the west coast, urging him to remove the child molester and protect young people.
 In 1998, Peter Regis was still employed and the student returned again to the headmaster’s office.
 Steve Hahn gave the impression of caring about the situation and feigned willingness to consider right action.
 Nothing was done.